 Have a listen to his highly addictive digital music, some of which you'll recognize some from our Sheltie videos.
 This year, Pete released an indie video game which starts out in New Zealand a century in the future.
 See?
 Multitalented git.

 Pete and I have two kids: Fox (8) and Kea (2).
 Of course we named our children after animals, why do you ask?

 As any parent will tell you, their own children are amazing.
 But in our case, it's actually true, our children are like, crazy awesome.

 I think it's pretty wonderful that Fox is obsessed with learning about animals and wants to be a Zoologist when he grows up.
 His autistic brain means his default mode of living is "daydream" and that makes him the most liberated, living-in-the-moment human being I've ever met.

 Kea is still new to this planet.
 She's got huge eyes and shouts an awful lot.
 I suspect she's going to be incredibly bossy which may or may not be endearing depending on whether you're the subject.
 She has a wicked smile.
 Seeing Kea and Fox grow up will be the highlight of my life.

 Thanks for visiting behind the scenes at Sheltie Planet.
-Check out our online communities below and we hope to see you again soon.
+I love to learn about other people and their Shelties, so do drop by our Sheltie Forums and tell us about yourselves.
+I hope to see you there.